ajrice6713/REST-API-101/README.md

 It is important to note that just because your request was received, what you were requesting may not have been processed yet, and the successful response merely indicates that the API received your request and that it passed the necessary checks needed to be passed onto the backend code.
 This behavior is asynchronous and will be discussed in detail in a later section.

-Here are some of the popular error codes that Bandwidth returns.
+Here are some of the common status codes that Bandwidth returns.

 ##### 2xx Responses {#2xx}
 A 2xx response generally indicates a successful request.